-Each paid service or addon that you add will increase the cost of your WordPress site.
+Each paid service or addon that you add will increase the cost of your WordPress website.

 The Bluehost WooCommerce plan comes with all the set of features you’ll need to get your online store up and running on WordPress.
-A few benefits of Bluehost WooCommerce plan are:
+A few benefits of the Bluehost WooCommerce plan are:

-- WooCommerce pre-installed: The WooCommerce plan comes pre-installed with WordPress and WooCommerce which makes it easy to start an online store.
+- Woo pre-installed: The WooCommerce plan comes pre-installed with WordPress and WooCommerce which makes it easy to start an online store.